Format & Quality

 On this page

-Sirv can serve your images in either JPEG, PNG, GIF or WebP format - regardless of the original image format.
-By default, it does this automatically with the "optimal" format.
+Sirv can serve your images in either JPEG, PNG, WebP, AVIF or GIF format - regardless of your original image format.
+By default, it does automatically serves the most suitable image, thanks to Sirv's "optimal" format.

 Optimal

 There are no settings to change - simply upload your images to Sirv in their existing format and Sirv will serve them in the best possible format for each users' device.
-Often, the smallest file size image format is WebP, so that is the format usually served to Chrome and Opera browsers, though sometimes an optimized PNG or a compressed JPEG may be more suitable.
+The smallest file size image format is usually AVIF or WebP, though sometimes an optimized PNG or a compressed JPEG may be more suitable.

-Whether your original images are in JPEG, PNG or GIF format, the "optimal" format will ensure that every visitor receives the fastest loading image format for their device.
-Read more about format=optimal on our blog.
+Whether your original images are in JPEG, PNG, AVIF, WebP or GIF format, the "optimal" format will ensure that every visitor receives the fastest loading image format for their device.
+Read more about the optimal format on our blog.

 Original